SPRAD67B December 2022 – September 2024 AM2431 , AM2432 , AM2434 , AM6411 , AM6412 , AM6421 , AM6422 , AM6441 , AM6442

 8. 7.8 Analog-to-Digital Converter (ADC)

-1. 7.8.1 Change Summary of AM64x / AM243x SR2.0 ADC Errata
+1. 7.8.1 Change Summary of AM64x, AM243x SR2.0 ADC Errata

 1. 7.9.1 External Interrupt (EXTINTn)

-11. Interfacing of IO Buffers and Simulations
+11. Interfacing of Processor IOs (LVCMOS or Open-Drain or Fail-Safe Type IO Buffers) and Simulations

 1. 8.1 AM64x

-2. 8.2 AM243x
+2. 8.2 AM243x [ALV]

-12. Power Consumption and Thermal Analysis
+12. Processor Current Rating and Thermal Analysis

-1. 9.1 Power Consumption
+1. 9.1 Power Estimation

 3. 9.3 Power Modes

-4. 9.4 Guidance on Thermal Design
+4. 9.4 Thermal Design Guidelines

 1. 9.4.1 AM64x

-2. 9.4.2 AM243x
+2. 9.4.2 AM243x [ALV]

-13. 10Schematic Capture and Review
+13. 10Schematics:- Design, Capture, Entry and Review

-1. 10.1 Selection of Components and Components Value
+1. 10.1 Selection of Components and Values

-2. 10.2 Schematic Capture
+2. 10.2 Schematic Design and Capture

-3. 10.3 Reviewing the Schematics
+3. 10.3 Schematics Review

-1. 11.1 Escape Routing Guidelines
+1. 11.1 Escape Routing for PCB Design

 2. 11.2 DDR Layout Guidelines

-3. 11.3 High-Speed Differential Signal Routing Guidance
+3. 11.3 High-Speed Differential Signals Routing Guidance

-15. 12Device Handling and Assembly
+16. 13Device Handling and Assembly

-1. 13.1 AM64x
+1. 14.1 AM64x

-2. 13.2 AM243x
+2. 14.2 AM243x

-3. 13.3 Common
+3. 14.3 Common

-Change Summary of AM64x / AM243x SR2.0 ADC Errata
+Change Summary of AM64x, AM243x SR2.0 ADC Errata

 One of the two pins assigned to the MMC0 PHY IO supply (VDDS_MMC0) in the SR1.0 processor is assigned as the ADC0_REFP pin in SR2.0.
 No compatibility issue is observed when installing a SR2.0 processor on a PCB that was designed for the SR1.0 pin assignment since the ADC0_REFP operates at the same voltage as VDDS_MMC0.
 However, the ADC can have performance issues if trying to use the device when a SR2.0 processor is installed on a PCB designed for SR1.0 processors since noise from the MMC0 PHY IO supply can couple directly into the ADC0_REFP pin.